 Schools inform NZQA of standards that have been gained, and the associated grade.
 Students are able to look up this information on the NZQA website, the Student Portal of Edge and the Edge App.

 2. Choosing Subjects at Menzies College

-Subject choices are made through the Student Portal of Edge.
+Subject choices are made through a selection form that will be made available late in term 3.
 Each student in Year 11 next year will choose 6 subjects to study.
 Of these: